 Health insurance is confusing.
-Deductibles, co-pays, premiums – there’s a lot to learn and keep track of.
-Especially if you want to avoid buying insurance that doesn’t end up covering you when you need it most.
+Deductibles, co-pays, premiums – there’s a lot of health insurance terms to learn and keep track of.
+Especially if you want to avoid buying health insurance that doesn’t end up covering you when you need it most.

-Luckily, we’ve identified and spelled out the 10 key health insurance terms to know and what to look for when buying health insurance.
+Luckily, to help you better understand health insurance terms, we’ve identified and spelled out the 10 key health insurance terms to know and what to look for when buying health insurance below.

 1. In Network